 Both Chrisie Butler and Doug Reedy have been able to continue working full-time and enjoying their homes and families.
 Both are thrilled to have an option that wasn’t available to them a couple of months ago.
 They say the fact that they are among the first patients in the region to undergo Novalis radiation therapy can only be described as “a God thing.”

-The Nebraska Medical Center is home to one of the most reputable and well-known organ transplant programs in the country.
+Nebraska Medicine is home to one of the most reputable and well-known organ transplant programs in the country.
 As a noted leader in organ transplantation, we have helped shape the field of transplantation through our dedicated efforts in clinical and basic research.
 Our state-of-the-art transplant programs provide Nebraskans with comprehensive treatment for diseases of the liver, small intestine, kidney, pancreas, heart and lungs.
 The world-class reputation of our programs and physicians attracts patients from across the country and around the world.
-In fact, more than half our patients come from states outside of Nebraska and from foreign countries.
+In fact, more than half our patients come from states outside of Nebraska and from other countries.

 Bone Marrow/Stem Cell

-Bone Marrow/Stem Cell Transplant Procedures UNMC utilizes the state-of-the-art protocols available in the healthcare industry for Stem Cell Transplant procedures.
+Bone Marrow/Stem Cell Transplant Procedures University of Nebraska Medical Center utilizes the state-of-the-art protocols available in the healthcare industry for Stem Cell Transplant procedures.
 Blood and Marrow Stem Cell Transplantation is a treatment option for many forms of cancer and blood disorders and may be used in the treatment of some genetic or inherited illnesses.
 High doses of chemotherapy with or without radiation destroy cancer cells.
 This therapy also destroys the body’s bone marrow.